Skip to main content

 }

-Please note that it works that way per process as checking promises happens on process level and not synchronized via master process.
+Please note that it works that way per process, as checking promises happens at the process level and is not synchronized via a master process.

 Configuration

-For now the cache subsystem has no configuration.
-But please follow Redis configuration as cache depend on it
+For now, the cache subsystem has no configuration.
+But please follow the Redis configuration, as the cache depends on it.